 Minnesota Governor Presses for Marriage Equality in State of State Address

-February 7, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 7, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 In his State of the State address yesterday, Minnesota Governor Mark Dayton took the opportunity to express his support for marriage equality, joining a cadre of politicians in support of loving, committed same-sex couples.